joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

   </p>
 </div>

-Later on in the evening, I went over to my sister&#8217;s place to meet her and Shriya.
-She took me to a part of Mangalore, just behind her place, which I hadn&#8217;t visited since a really long time.
+Later on in the evening, I went over to my sister's place to meet her and Shriya.
+She took me to a part of Mangalore, just behind her place, which I hadn't visited since a really long time.
 The view of the Nethravathi river from there was fabulous.

 <div id="attachment_986" style="width: 988px" class="wp-caption aligncenter">
   <img class="wp-image-986 size-full" src="https://images.sbhat.me/sb/2016/08/shriya.jpg" alt="Selfie with my niece Shriya" width="978" height="1307" />